moja-global/moja_global_docs/docs/prerequisites/vcpkg.rst

 * Clone the Vcpkg repository in the moja-global folder from `here <https://github.com/moja-global/vcpkg>`__.

-* Start a command shell in the vcpkg repository folder and use the following commands:
+* Start a command shell in the vcpkg repository folder and run the following commands:

 Note: The process may take one to two hours, depending on the specifications of your system.